Sleep Hygiene and Insomnia

 Having a comfortable bed is essential.
 As obvious as that sounds we all get used to the bed we have and may get comfortable with an uncomfortable bed.
 It is worth the time and expense to go out and try a few different mattresses and pillows and see if you find an even more comfortable place to sleep.
 There is a bit of a psychological trick with a new bed as well.
 If you have two years of poor sleep in the bed you sleep in now and you get a new (or different) bed, you are giving yourself a new environment to associate with sleep.
 As you put all of your sleep hygiene practices into place you have an even better chance to improve your depth and length of sleep.

 Another opportunity is to have some aromatherapy essential oils by your bed.
-Popular oils to help you sleep better are Roman Chamomile, Lavender, Clary Sage and Rose.
+Popular oils to help you sleep better are Roman Chamomile, Lavender, Clary Sage, and Rose.
 Shops that sell aromatherapy products are also likely to have premixed insomnia combinations that may be very effective.
-The easiest way to include this in your sleep hygiene is to have a dish next to your bed with a cotton ball that has few drops of oil added to it.
+The easiest way to include this in your sleep hygiene is to have a dish next to your bed with a cotton ball that has a few drops of oil added to it.
 As you get into bed inhale a few deep breaths from the aromatic cotton ball and focus on relaxing your body as you get comfortable.
 Keep the dish next to your bed all night.

 Regulate Your Light Exposure

-The proliferation of televisions in every room, computers on every desk, tablets and smart phones in almost everyone’s hand has created a virtual explosion in the volume of light entering our eyes every day, but more importantly every evening.
+The proliferation of televisions in every room, computers on every desk, tablets and smartphones in almost everyone’s hand has created a virtual explosion in the volume of light entering our eyes every day, but more importantly every evening.
 As you have already learned your SCM (internal master clock) and pineal gland regulate your circadian rhythm and your depth of sleep and exposure to light at night interferes with you pineal glands ability to release melatonin.
 Ideally, your exposure to light should diminish gradually and you should have about 40 minutes of minimal light before bed.

 There is an app you can get for your computer called F.Lux that is free.
 It gradually removes the blue light from your computer and some modern smart TV screens.
 If you are usually in front of a screen in the evenings I highly recommend it.
 F.Lux is set up so that you type in your city and the program automatically knows when dusk is for the whole year.
 I have used it for years and have found it makes a huge difference.
 When my computer screen changes color I usually get up and turn off any unnecessary lights.
 If you have a serious kind of insomnia, another option is to only use red light bulbs after dusk or get some amber colored large glasses and wear them for an hour or two before bed.
 There are a few options for amber glasses but the simplest choice is safety glasses with side guards from the hardware store.